Assassin-plus/Assassin-plus.github.io/_posts/2025-03-14-Percentage-Closer-Soft-Shadows.md

 where $d_r$ is the distance of the receiver from the light and $d_o$ the average occluder distance.
 In other words, the width of the surface area to the sample grows as the average occluder gets farther from the receiver and closer to the light.

 If there are no occluders found, the location is fully lit and no further processing is necessary.
 Similarly, if the location is fully occluded, processing can end.
-Other- wise, then the area of interest is sampled and the light's approximate contribution is computed.
+Otherwise, then the area of interest is sampled and the light's approximate contribution is computed.
 To save on processing costs, the width of the sample area can be used to vary the number of samples taken.
 Other techniques can be implemented, e.g., using lower sampling rates for distant soft shadows that are less likely to be important.

 A drawback of this method is that it needs to sample a fair-sized area of the shadow map to find the occluders.
 Using a rotated Poisson disk pattern can help hide undersampling artifacts .
 Jimenez  notes that Poisson sampling can be unstable under motion and finds that a spiral pattern formed by using a function halfway between dithering and random gives a better result frame to frame.